miroslawlis/current-weather-vue-api/README.md

 # current-weather-vue-api
-Single page application that displays weather for football club.
+Single page application that displays current weather for football club pitch and more.